What does a PCARET member do?

-The County Extension Director (CED) in each county serves as an ex-officio member of the Area PCARET committee.
-CEDs attend and assist with Area PCARET meetings and events.
-Functions that CEDs carry out to support Area and State PCARET events and activities include:
+The County Extension Director (CED) in each county serves as an ex-officio member of the area PCARET committee.
+County Extension Directors attend and assist with area PCARET meetings and events.
+Functions that County Extension Directors carry out to support area and state PCARET events and activities include:

 - Facilitating communication with county PCARET representatives.

-The Role of the Extension District Director in PCARET
+The role of the District Director in PCARET

-The Extension District Director (DD) serves as an ex-officio member of the Area PCARET committee and the executive committee.
-It is the DD’s responsibility to advise and support Area PCARET efforts and to coordinate Area PCARET activities.
-Responsibilities within the district include:
+The District Director serves as an ex-officio member of the area PCARET committee and the executive committee.
+It is the District Director’s responsibility to advise and support area PCARET efforts and to coordinate area PCARET educational activities.
+Responsibilities within the district in include:

-- Assisting with the coordination of State PCARET activities, such as the Legislative Luncheon, State PCARET meeting and other events.
+- Assisting with the coordination of state PCARET activities, such as the Legislative Luncheon, state PCARET meetings and other events.